Inclusion and diversity at GSK

 - Further improving the accessibility of our products’ packaging for our patients and consumers.

-- Developing a measurable three-year strategic disability confidence plan agreed by our Corporate Executive Team.
+- Delivering the measurable three-year strategic disability confidence plan agreed by our GSK Leadership Team.

-In addition, we are members of the UK government Disability Confidence Scheme and signatories to the UK Department for International Development’s Charter for Change, joining other organisations with a common aim to ensure rights, freedoms, dignity and inclusion for people with disabilities.
+In addition, we are accredited as Level 3 members of the UK government Disability Confident Scheme and signatories to the UK Department for International Development’s Charter for Change, joining other organisations with a common aim to ensure rights, freedoms, dignity and inclusion for people with disabilities.
+As a global company we apply the UK Disability Confident Scheme across the organisation.

 How we do business at GSK